eheitfield/SimpleMatrixKit/README.md

 ```
 let resid = try data - ones * avg.transpose
 ```
-The mean squared error is
+The residual covariance matrix is
 ```
-let mse = try resid.transpose * resid / Double(n)
+let vCov = try resid.transpose * resid / Double(n)
 ```
-Here `mse` is a 1x1 element matrix.
-We can use a subscript to access the underlying `Double` value.
+`vCov is a 3 x 3 matrix with variances along the main diagonal.
+We can use a subscript to extract the variance of the the first variable
 ```
-let mseAsDouble = mse[0,0]
+let var0 = vCov[0,0]
 ```

 To illustrate operations involving nonsingular matrices, let's add a new dependent variable organized as a column vector.